Joseph L. White (1932-2017)

 Courtesy UC Irvine Communications, Fair use image

-Joseph L. White was born in Lincoln, Nebraska on December 19, 1932 to Dorothy Lee and Joseph L. White.
+Joseph L. White was born in Lincoln, Nebraska, on December 19, 1932, to Dorothy Lee and Joseph L. White.
 The parents separated; his mother raised White and his two siblings in Minneapolis, Minnesota.
 He attended Catholic school and the Pillsbury Community House program, a product of the Settlement House movement.
-After completing high school in 1950 he moved to San Francisco, California where he enrolled in San Francisco State College (now San Francisco State University).
-There he earned a Bachelor’s degree and, after two years in the Army, a Master’s of Science in psychology.
-In 1962 White earned a Ph.D. in psychology from Michigan State University, becoming one of the first black psychologists in the United States.
+After completing high school in 1950, he moved to San Francisco, California where he enrolled in San Francisco State College (now San Francisco State University).
+There, he earned a Bachelor’s degree and, after two years in the Army, a Master’s of Science in psychology.
+In 1962, White earned a Ph.D. in psychology from Michigan State University, becoming one of the first Black psychologists in the United States.

-In 1969, White joined the faculty of University of California at Irvine (1965) as professor of psychiatry and psychology.
-After his retirement in 1994, Governor Edmund G. Brown, Jr. appointed White to the California State Psychology Licensing Board where he served as chairman for three years.
+In 1969, White joined the faculty of the University of California at Irvine (1965) as a professor of psychiatry and psychology.
+After his retirement in 1994, Governor Edmund G. Brown, Jr. appointed White to the California State Psychology Licensing Board, where he served as chairman for three years.
 He also served as a Trustee of the Menninger Foundation, a support system for the Menninger Clinic, a psychiatric hospital.

 Joseph White was married to Lois White, his second wife, for over thirty years.
 His three children with his first wife, Myrtle Escort White, are Dr. Lori White, Dr. Lisa Diane White, and Mrs. Lynn White Kell.
-White died from a heart attack on November 21, 2017 while flying to visit his family in St. Louis, Missouri for the Thanksgiving holiday.
+White died from a heart attack on November 21, 2017, while flying to visit his family in St. Louis, Missouri, for the Thanksgiving holiday.